Mental Health Facilities Miller, SD

 Lutheran Social Services Of Sd Mitchell Satellite Office - 73.9 miles from Miller, SD

 Lutheran Social Services Of Sd Mitchell Satellite Office is a mental health clinic in Mitchell, SD, located at 403 North Lawler Street, in the 57301 zip code.
 Lutheran Social Services Of Sd Mitchell Satellite Office provides outpatient treatment.
-Lutheran Social Services Of Sd Mitchell Satellite Office offers psychotropic medication, couples/family therapy and trauma therapy to seniors 65 or older, young adults and adults.
-More services at Lutheran Social Services Of Sd Mitchell Satellite Office include suicide prevention services and family psychoeducation.
+Lutheran Social Services Of Sd Mitchell Satellite Office offers couples/family therapy, psychotropic medication and trauma therapy to young adults, children / adolescents and adults.
+More services at Lutheran Social Services Of Sd Mitchell Satellite Office include family psychoeducation and suicide prevention services.

 Learn More